 After almost a quarter-century as the BBC’s Chief Football Correspondent, Mike Ingham MBE shares a candid, comprehensive and sometimes controversial account of how the world of broadcasting and football changed beyond recognition throughout his career.

 His broadcasting experiences saw him attend eight World Cups, commentate on twenty-eight F.A.
 Cup Finals, work with ten full-time England managers, introduce Sports Report, present his own music show on BBC Radio 1, and he even covered Princess Diana’s funeral.
 He has enjoyed working with a who’s who of personalities from the world of football and has tales to tell about all of them…

-On the eve of Euro 2020 with the final being staged at Wembley, this book is a timely reminder of England’s campaigns in tournaments over the last half century with a detailed and eyewitness account of what the atmosphere was really like over the years behind the scenes in the England camp.
+This book is a timely reminder of England’s campaigns in tournaments over the last half-century with a detailed and eyewitness account of what the atmosphere was really like over the years behind the scenes in the England camp.

 Mike Ingham MBE was the BBC’s Chief Football Correspondent for almost a quarter of a century and only the third person to hold this post after Brian Moore and Bryon Butler.
 In a radio career of over forty years, Mike attended eight World Cups, commentated on twenty-eight F.A.
 Cup Finals and worked with ten full-time England managers.